One-Time Professor Leads Unlikely Bid for Governorship

 “With job creation, I think the best way that we can do that is by eliminating the economic development programs that New York state has, which have been complete failures, mired in corruption,” she said.
 “Take that money and invest it in infrastructure, infrastructure that is old like roads and bridges and transit but also new like fiber, so that the free market can use those infrastructure systems to actually create jobs.”

 She received approximately 41,000 signatures — nearly three times as many as the 15,000 required — to run on the ballot as a candidate for a new political party, the bipartisan Serve America Movement (SAM).
-Launched in 2017 and run by former George Bush staffers and a Morgan Stanley lawyer, the Denver-based political party is borne of dissatisfaction with the presidential candidates in the 2016 election.
+Launched in 2017 and run by former George Bush staffers and a Morgan Stanley lawyer, the Denver-based political party is born out of dissatisfaction with the presidential candidates in the 2016 election.

 Sarah Lenti, its CEO and a former director of the National Security Council under Condoleezza Rice, says the 3,600-member strong group is thrilled to back Miner.
 Although SAM has endorsed three other independent candidates, Miner is currently the only candidate in this year’s elections nationwide that will run on SAM’s line.